contrabandinteractive/mazokulegends2/readme.md

 ## About

 Mazoku Legends is a MMORPG based on Japanese mythology!
-It is currently a proof of concept built on the Sepolia Testnet, and the Web3.js library.
+It is currently a proof of concept.

 It demonstrates the following:

 * Multiplayer capability
-* Chat functionality that lets you send XRP
+* Chat functionality that lets you send currency
-* Smart contract: The Blacksmith holds the key to the Sword NFT (ERC721) Smart Contract.
+* Smart contract: The Blacksmith holds the key to the Sword NFT.
 * Mint NFT: speak to the Blacksmith to forge your own Sword NFT!
 Act quick because the initial supply is 500 (now at 499!)
 * Fight the Dark Lord!
-If you win, you get ETH.
-If you lose, you send the Dark Lord some ETH.
+If you win, you get currency.
+If you lose, you send the Dark Lord some currency.
 * The Dark Lord can only be defeated with a sword (this dApp checks if you are an owner).